r3wald/espurna-wiki/Home.md

     * Run special commands
 * **Telnet support**
     * Enable/disable via the web UI
-    * Show debug info and allows to run terminal commands
+    * Shows debug info and allows to run terminal commands
 * **NTP** for time synchronization
     * Supports worldwide time zones
     * Compatible with DST
 * **Unstable system check**
     * Detects unstable system (crashes on boot continuously) and defaults to a stable system
     * Only WiFi AP, OTA and Telnet available if system is flagged as unstable
+* Configurable LED notifications based on WiFi status, relays status or MQTT messages.
 * Button interface
     * Click to toggle relays
     * Double click to enter AP mode (only main button)